-Leighton Meester Announces That She's Expecting Her Second Child With Adam Brody
+Leighton Meester & Adam Brody Are Reportedly Pregnant With Second Child

-Here’s some sweet news to brighten up your day: Leighton Meester and Adam Brody are reportedly expecting their second child together!
+Here’s some sweet news to brighten up your day: Leighton Meester and Adam Brody are reportedly expecting their second child together.

 News broke that the married couple would be welcoming another baby into the fold after The Daily Mail shared images of Meester and Brody taking a stroll around their Los Angeles neighborhood with their daughter, Arlo.
 It was the first time that the actress had been pictured in months, and it looks like she may have been laying low for a very an important reason.